CreamYT/Platinum9/How to install.md

 ## Firefox:
 Open the Platinum9 file in Firefox Theme

+## Cursors:
+Take MacOS9CURSORS and put them into ~/.icons enter Settings, Mouse and Trackpad, Theme, and Select Platinum9

+## Conclusion:
 Finally sit back and play your games or whatever you do with a wonderful nostalgic feel!
 Your welcome!